saraAdibnia/sara-ticketing/System/docs/frondoc.md

 # List of Categories
 _all_category/_

+There is an api to show all categories.

+_categories/_

-There is an api to show all categories. and there is another api that can show sub of the specefic category (refrenced by id in params) or the category of  a specefic sub (refrenced by id in params).
+And there is another api that can show sub of the specefic category (refrenced by id in params) or the category of  a specefic sub (refrenced by id in params).
 # Create Categories
 _create_category/_